 The tour and workshop are both free and open to veterans, individuals with disabilities, beginning farmers and ranchers, and anyone else with an interest in starting or expanding an agriculture-related business.
+Those who suffer from a disability should consider consulting with disability attorneys before attending this program.
 Register for either or both programs before July 26 here.

 The tour, which is also a networking event, will be from 5:30-8 p.m.
 Aug.
 2 at the Farmers Assisting Returning Military, F.A.R.M., Urban Farm Park, 700 S. Good Latimer Expressway in Dallas.

 “F.A.R.M. was established by veterans for veterans,” said Makenzie McLaurin Thomas, AgriLife Extension program coordinator in family and community health, College Station.
 “They produce specialty crops and help veterans find purpose and opportunity through agriculture.”

 The tour will include discussion on agritourism, environmental sustainability, specialty crop production, urban farming, veterans’ programs and more.